sophiajw/HistAuGAN/README.md

 Our final model weights, trained on patches from the five domains of the Camelyon17 dataset can be downloaded [here](https://drive.google.com/file/d/1uObebkPgx_q6cZznGaUps-RfoSrUhNnD/view?usp=sharing).

-To apply the augmentation technique in your downstream task, copy the folder `histaugan` into your project and initialize the model in your networks initialization pass (see `model.py`, line 59ff).
+To apply the augmentation technique in your downstream task, copy the folder `histaugan` and the model weights `gan_weights.pth` into your project folder and initialize the model in your networks initialization pass (see `model.py`, line 59ff).
 Then, you can add the following code to the forward pass in your network.
 ``` python
 # ----------------------
 # HistAuGAN augmentation